Rashed-Kamal/census/README.md

 # census
 a repository for my census website
-- This is a client side static webpage.
+- This is a client side dynamically generated webpage.
 - Tools that is used to develop this page - HTML, CSS, JavaScript, jQuery